If you’re searching for “SEO for roofers,” then you already know:

 Step #8: Optimize GBP & Get Reviews

-Your Google Business Profile (formally Google My Business) is critical to ranking in Google’s local pack.
+Your Google Business Profile (formally Google My Business) is critical to ranking in Google’s local pack (sometimes called Google maps).

-Two factors dictate your performance in Google’s local pack:
+Two factors dictate your performance in Google’s local search results:

 The closer you are to your target location, the better you will perform.